-Anyway, remember what I said – stay with me until the end of this.
+Stay with me until the end of this.
 It’s about to get pretty messy-looking.

 Now you want to paint the ivory (Summer Linen).
 Rather than using the full square of the brush, I turned it so I used it more as a chisel edge so more of the grey and tan would show thru.
 I applied two coats so some of the grey shows thru but isn’t so dominant.

 Just play with it.
 If you add too much ivory, go back and add some more grey and start over.
 But before you over-analyze it, do the last step below.